PrairieLearn/PrairieLearn/docs/assessment.md

 ## Enabling group work for collaborative assessments

 By default, assessment instances are tied to only one user.
 By setting `"groupWork": true`, multiple students will be able to work on the same assessment instance.
-Information about the group configuration can be set in the `infoAssessment.json` file.
+Group configuration can be set in the `infoAssessment.json` file.
 For example:

 ```json
 {